 - Determine that the event has a substantial likelihood of interfering with other campus functions or activities.

-The University Event Committee is comprised of at least one representative from each division such as Facilities Management, University Police Department, Parking Services, Risk Management, Environmental Health and Safety, Associated Students, Inc., Housing and Residential Education, John M. Pfau Library, Santos Manuel Student Union and Special Events and Guest Services.
+The University Event Committee is comprised of at least one representative from each division such as Facilities Management, University Police Department, Parking Services, Risk Management, Environmental Health and Safety, Associated Students, Inc., Housing and Residential Education, John M. Pfau Library, College of Extended and Global Education, Santos Manuel Student Union and Special Events and Guest Services.